Installation Guide

 - Download the latest LTS version (version 20.x or higher)

-- After installing Node.js, reopen the Git Bash window
+- After installing Node.js, reopen your Git Bash window

 - Verify in Git Bash: